NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/GuiApp.rst

 	:param group: :class:`Group<NatronEngine.Group>`

 	Select all nodes in the given *group*.
-If *group* is *None*, all nodes in the top-level nodegraph will be selected.
+You can pass the *app* object to get the top-level NodeGraph.
+If passing None, the last user-selected NodeGraph will be used.

 .. method:: NatronGui.GuiApp.clearSelection([group=None])

 	Wipe any current selection in the given *group*.
-If *group* is *None*, the selection in the top-level nodegraph will be cleared.
+You can pass the *app* object to get the top-level NodeGraph.
+If passing None, the last user-selected NodeGraph will be used.